iilab/openintegritymake/README.md

 * drush en bootstrap (this will enable the openintegritytheme which is based on bootstrap)
 * drush vset theme_default bootstrap
 * drush en openintegrity

+## Updating feature

+* Do configuration changes through the UI or CLI.
+* drush fu openintegrity